TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ## Recap 🔁

-Audio generation can be pretty fun once we dive deep.
-The applications can also be pretty fun: toys, electronic instruments, virtual instruments, digital synths, speakers, hearing aids, and whatnot.
+Audio generation is pretty fun once we dive deep, as are its applications: toys, electronic instruments, virtual instruments, digital synths, speakers, hearing aids, and whatnot.
 As before, I hope we communicated on the same wavelength and the information on this post did not experience aliasing. 😏

 In the next post, we'll dive even deeper into audio synthesis (particularly in embedded systems) and engineer a simple tone generator.